CDCgov/prime-reportstream/prime-router/docs/design/proposals/0023-condition-to-code-mapping/0023-condition-to-code-mapping.md

 Since ReportStream takes on the burden of identifying the appropriate destination for sender’s messages, it will be necessary to implement a feature to ensure only messages for the appropriate conditions/diseases are allowed to route to each connected receiver.
 This feature will be similar to the COVID-19 LIVD table in that it will be a table of LOINC codes and their associated conditions that is used to reference received LOINC/SNOMED codes and return their associated condition.

 ## Assumptions
 1.)
 The CSTE ValueSets that make up the Reportable Conditions Trigger Codes (RCTC) will be sufficient to capture a majority of codes sent to ReportStream.
-If this turns out not to be true we can modify the design to include additional data sources.
+If this turns out to be false, we can modify the design to include additional data sources.

 ## Criteria